NazarineWasonga/Neighbourhood/README.md

 6. A user can View their profile page with a general name and their neighborhoods.
 7. A user can view a list of different businesses in my neighborhood.
 8. A user can find Contact Information for the health department and Police authorities in their neighborhood.

+## Technologies Used

+1. Python 3.7
+2. HTML and CSS
+3. Django
+4. Postgres
+5. Heroku for deployment